Home Blog GDPR Fines and Penalties: 2025 Enforcement Guide

 Enforcement actions increasingly target smaller organizations with proportionate but significant impacts:

 Proportionate Penalties: Fines calculated to be significant for smaller organizations while remaining proportionate to their size and resources.
+Certification bodies can also face penalties for GDPR violations, and six-figure fines are possible even for SMEs depending on the nature of the breach.

 Compliance Education: Increased focus on education and guidance for SMEs to improve compliance before resorting to enforcement.